WPRuby/new-zealand-post-woocommerce-shipping-method/wp-content/plugins/awesome-support/readme.txt

 == Team ==

-Even though the plugin has been developed and is maintained by the AwesomeSupport development team, we've had help from various developers around the world.
+Even though the plugin has been developed and is maintained by the Awesome Support development team, we've had help from various developers around the world.
 You can see all the contributors on the [team page](http://getawesomesupport.com/team/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend).
 Many thanks to them all!

+Our key core developers on the Awesome Support Development Team in the frist quarter of 2017 include:

+	- Julien Liabeuf
+	- Robert Kramer
+	- Muhammad Tahir
+	- Nigel Bahadur